probstrodolfo/probstrodolfo.github.io/_pages/DEI.md

 **Statement on Commitment to Inclusive Excellence**

 My commitment to Diversity, Equity, and Inclusion (DEI) is shaped by my experiences in STEM and my dedication to making science accessible to underrepresented communities.
-Throughout my career, I have actively promoted inclusive learning environments, mentored underrepresented students, and engaged in outreach that brings science to diverse audiences.
+Throughout my career, I have actively promoted inclusive learning environments, mentored underrepresented students, and engaged in outreach bringing science - and my passion about bugs! - to diverse audiences.

 ---

 **Engaging Underrepresented Communities through Outreach**

 A key part of my work has been outreach.
-As an organizer of public science events like BugFest at the NHMU, I help connect people with science through hands-on activities and educational talks.
-I’ve also led community science programs like BioBlitz, where participants learn about insect ecology, and DNA barcoding workshops that introduce scientific tools to the public.
+I have been involved in public science events connecting people with science through hands-on activities and educational talks.
+I’ve also led community science programs and introduce molecular tools to all kinds of public.
 These efforts reflect my passion for making science accessible to all, particularly those from underrepresented backgrounds.

 ---